Generalized inverses, ideals, and projectors in rings: Abstract

 \section{Abstract}

 The theory of generalized inverses of matrices and operators is closely connected with projections, i.e., idempotent (bounded) linear transformations.
 We show that a similar situation occurs in any associative ring $\mathcal{R}$ with a unit $1 \neq 0$.
 We prove that generalized inverses in $\mathcal{R}$ are related to idempotent group endomorphisms $\rho: \mathcal{R} \rightarrow \mathcal{R}$, called projectors.
-We use these relations to give characterizations and existence conditions for $\{1\}$, $\{2\}$, and $\{1,2\}$ inverses with any given principal/annihilator ideals.
+We use these relations to give characterizations and existence conditions for $\{1\}$, $\{2\}$, and $\{1,2\}$-inverses with any given principal/annihilator ideals.
 As a consequence, we obtain sufficient conditions for any right/left ideal of $\mathcal{R}$ to be a principal or an annihilator ideal of an idempotent element of $\mathcal{R}$.
-We then study some particular generalized inverses: Drazin and $(b,c)$ inverses, and in rings with involution, $(e,f)$ Moore-Penrose, $e$-core, $f$-dual core, $w$-core, $v$-dual core, right $w$-core, left $v$-dual core, and $(p,q)$ inverses.
+We also study some particular generalized inverses: Drazin and $(b,c)$ inverses, and $(e,f)$ Moore-Penrose, $e$-core, $f$-dual core, $w$-core, dual $v$-core, right $w$-core, left dual $v$-core, and $(p,q)$ inverses in rings with involution.